PomBSV/M5_Peer_knowledge_transfer/README.md

 -    The basis for the projections are the population and disable population scenarios.
 -    A model with statistical data is not yet implemented in this package.
 However, a forecat-analysis is carried-out in a different structure (R).
 This forecast-analysis is carried-out in a yearly basis using R package ‘forecast’.
 -    Each second quarter, an analysis using the projections on t and the projections of t-1 (year before) are done.
 This analysis is performed to control changes in the  projections as a consequence of changes in macroeconomic parameters.
 When a change in projections is observed, a mutation-entry is made in the accounting system (SAP).
+-    Another package (delfin) exists to handle projections in the other insurances.
+Some input data used for different process for the SB insurance come from the same source (FSO) but not from the same general basis existing already for the package delfin.
+There are different entries of the same data, from the same sources but for different purposes.
+-    Double registration and data entry as : population data, macroeconomic values (wage and price indexes).
+This data is already existing in a well-managed register of the package delfin.

 ### Package massmod_el :
 -	12 Module package in R, consisting of 3 modules where the projections calculations are managed, and 9 modules which contain functions to execute operations exclusively for this package.
 Module input_el : copy from the excel worksheet the inputs for the model